Jagruti178/Laravel-AdminLTE/README.md

   These releases supports Laravel 5 and include AdminLTE v2
 - **Releases 2.x**:
   These releases supports Laravel 6 or higher and include AdminLTE v2
+- **Releases 3.x**:
+  These releases supports Laravel 7 or higher and include AdminLTE v3
 ## Documentation

 All documentation is available on the [Wiki Pages](https://github.com/jeroennoten/Laravel-AdminLTE/wiki), we encourage you to read it.
 If you are new start with the [Installation Guide](https://github.com/jeroennoten/Laravel-AdminLTE/wiki/Installation).
 To update the package consult the [Updating Guide](https://github.com/jeroennoten/Laravel-AdminLTE/wiki/Updating).